aoghina/aoghina.github.io/_posts/2016-01-17-misunderstanding-science.md

 ---

-These are just some of the fundamental notions that we don't understand.
+These are just some of the fundamental notions that we just take for granted.
 Science is built on postulates, and although we get better at modeling the behavior of the world around us using complex, powerful formalisms, we still can't answer the most basic questions.
 But science doesn't even attempt to do that.
 Physicists say they're only addressing "how" questions, imagining and validating theories that describe and predict more accurately what we can observe.
 "Why" questions, they claim, have no definitive answer, as there will always be a certain base level of "why" where the answer can only be "because".
 These distinctions and limitations are nothing new, but many seem unaware of them, believing that science can eventually clarify everything.